orchestria/orchestria/README.md

 If no agent name is provided it will list you all the local agents.

 > [!note]
-> As of now if the agent was fetched from a git repo together with its tools
+> As of now if the agent was fetched from a git repo together with other agents or tools
 > they're going to be deleted too.
 Though they will still appear in the list of
 > available tools.